bytenode/bytenode/README.md

     -l, --loader [ FILE | PATTERN ]   create a loader file and optionally define loader filename or pattern using % as filename replacer defaults to %.loader.js
+    --no-loader                       do not create a loader file, conflicts with -l
     -t, --loader-type type            create a loader file of type commonjs or module.
 Defaults to CommonJS